Putting your belongings into storage

-It’s best to ensure all kitchen appliances and ovens are completely cleaned out to prevent mold and bacteria growing on the inside.
+It’s best to ensure all kitchen appliances and ovens are completely cleaned out to prevent mould and bacteria growing on the inside.

-Here are few bits of advice, before you place them into the storage:
+Here are few bits of advice, before you go ahead and put them in storage:

 Put them in your washing machine on the hottest level on your last wash and run the cycle

-- Close the water tap behind the washing machine or under the sink and disconnect water and drain pipes.
+Close the water tap located behind the washing machine or under the sink and disconnect water and drain pipes.

-- Leave washing machine’s door opened for few hours
+Leave washing machine door open for a few hours

 Before you move it:

-- Tape all the pipes and cables together, so nothing would prevent you from moving it
+Tape all the pipes and cables together, so they won’t cause a potential hazard when moving it

-- Select regular cycle and add a cup of bleach into the water, then run the dishwasher to the end of the cycle.
+Select regular cycle and pour a cup of bleach into the water, then run the dishwasher to the end of the cycle.

-- Remove filter from the bottom of the tub and wash it
+Remove the filter from the bottom of the tub and wash it

 Fridge freezer & freezer